Eastern Colorado: Agriculture

 Eastern Colorado is largely farmland, with many small farming communities.
 The major cash crops are corn, wheat, hay, oats, and soybeans.
 There is also significant livestock farming, dairy and poultry farming, including chicken for meat and eggs, and turkey farming.
 Most of the towns in the region have grain elevators and prominent water towers.
 Also, over 90% of the farms in Eastern Colorado are family farms.

 Education

 In Eastern Colorado most small towns have their own schools and sports teams, but in some parts where depopulation has been the worst, a single school is shared among surrounding towns.
 There are also a number of schools serving students in grades K–12 run by religious groups or public school districts.
-Eastern Colorado is one of the few remaining places in the United States with still operating one-room school houses.
+Eastern Colorado is one of the few remaining places in the United States that was still operating one-room school houses in 2010.

+Eastern Colorado is home to several institutions of higher education, primarily community colleges: